jjerome00/PatientServer/README.md

 A basic endpoint that returns a list of patients.

 The server is backed by a sqlite database.
-If the database file is deleted, the app will re-create it.
+If the database file is deleted, the server will re-create it.

 ## Dependencies
 * node.js